D-Niermann/SailingGame/knownBugs.md

 3. Loading NPC Ships causes the game to freeze for some frames -> optimize scripts that are attached to ship
 4. In shopping, toggle() method gets called every frame when clicked on item and deselected (and shop is closed i think)
 5. gear needs to better refer to the economy gear list - dont make vars for constants in the dict
+6. CannonInfoBox and HumanInfoBox bugs when deactivating the box or so, code lines disabled for now, error says thing is null although explicit null check is done right before the line